asifnoushadsharafudeen/asifnoushadsharafudeen_streamlittool/README.md

 ### **2️⃣ Data Cleaning**
 - Drop **NaN values**: Removes rows with missing data to avoid errors during analysis. (dropna() in Pandas / drop_nulls() in Polars)
 - Remove **duplicate rows**: Ensures each record is unique for accurate analysis. (drop_duplicates() in Pandas / unique() in Polars)
-- Change column data types: Converts columns to appropriate types (int, float, string) for proper computations. (astype() in Pandas / cast() in Polars)
+- **Type Conversion**: Converts columns to appropriate types (int, float, string) for proper computations. (astype() in Pandas / cast() in Polars)
-- Normalize data: Rescales numerical features for consistent range.
+- **Normalize data**: Rescales numerical features for consistent range.
+It allows machine learning models to converge faster and avoid bias towards large datasets.
+	- Currently, only numerical values are allowed to be normalised in the app.
+Text normalisation is not considered.

-	- Min-Max Scaling: Rescales features to a fixed range (usually 0–1) while preserving relative relationships.
+		- **Min-Max Scaling** : Rescales features to a fixed range.
 (MinMaxScaler() from scikit-learn)
+		- Equation ==> Normalised Value = (Actual Value - Minimum Value)/(Maximum Value - Minimum Value)
+		- Here, the values lie between 0 and 1.

-	- Z-Score: Standardizes features by removing the mean and scaling to unit variance, useful for normally distributed data.
+	- **Z-Score** : Standardizes features by removing the mean and scaling to unit variance, useful for normally distributed data.
 (StandardScaler() from scikit-learn)
+		- Equation ==> Normalised Value = (Actual Value - Mean)/Standard Deviation
+		- Here, data centers around mean = 0 and standard deviation = 1.
+		- Here, mean of the original data is made 0.
+Thus values below mean is negative and values above mean is positive.
+		- Also, by dividing with standard deviation, we made the standard deviation of the normalised data as 1.

 - Apply row-based filtering: Keep rows based on conditions (e.g., value thresholds). (query() in Pandas / filter() in Polars)

 ### **3️⃣ Data Profiling**